Documentation ├── README.md # The front page documentation for your charm ├── LICENSE # Your Charm's license, we recommend Apache 2 # Charm specification and requirements ├── metadata.yaml # Charmed Operator package description and metadata ├── requirements.txt # PyPI requirements for the charm runt

 # Documentation ├── README.md # The front page documentation for your charm ├── LICENSE # Your Charm's license, we recommend Apache 2 # Charm specification and requirements ├── metadata.yaml # Charmed Operator package description and metadata ├── requirements.txt # PyPI requirements for the charm runtime environment # Runtime features ├── config.yaml # Configuration schema for your operator ├── actions.yaml # Day 2 action declarations, e.g. backup, restore # Development files ├── requirements-dev.txt # PyPI requirements for development environment ├── run_tests # Bash script to run charm tests # Charm code and tests ├── src # Top-level source code directory for charm │ └── charm.py # Minimal operator using Charmed Operator Framework └── tests # Top-level directory for charm tests ├── __init__.py └── test_charm.py # Skeleton unit tests for generated charm

-A Markdown file that is displayed on the homepage for the Charm on Charmhub.
+A Markdown file that is displayed on the homepage for the charm on Charmhub.
 Generally, this README should detail the charm’s behaviour, how to deploy the charm, and provide links to resources for the supported application.
-This is a critical part of the Charm’s documentation, and is often the first experience potential users will have with the Charm.
+This is a critical part of the Charm’s documentation, and is often the first experience potential users will have with the charm.

-Contains descriptive information about the Charm, its requirements and its interfaces.
+Contains descriptive information about the charm, its requirements, and its interfaces.
 There are two types of information: identifying and configuration.

-Identifying information is used to describe the charm, its author and its purpose; it is indexed by Charmhub to enable easy discovery of charms.
+Identifying information is used to describe the charm, its author, and its purpose; it is indexed by Charmhub to enable easy discovery of charms.

-Configuration information is provided by the charm author to inform the Juju OLM how, and where to deploy the Charm depending on the intended platform, storage requirements, resources and possible relationships.
+Configuration information is provided by the charm author to inform the Juju OLM how and where to deploy the charm depending on the intended platform, storage requirements, resources, and possible relationships.
 The full specification for

-metadata.yaml can be found on Discourse.
+metadata.yaml can be found in the metadata reference.

 ops - the Charmed Operator Framework.
-Any dependencies specified here will be bundled with the Charm when it is built with
+Any dependencies specified here will be bundled with the charm when it is built with

 Contains the definitions for all possible configuration values supported by the charm.
 Each configuration item is defined with a type, default value, and description.
 For further details on configuration, see Handling configuration.